SGNovice/Disease-detection-using-chest-xrays/README.md

 #### **resnet50**
 A deep residual network (deep ResNet) is a type of specialized neural network that helps to handle more sophisticated deep learning tasks, by facilitating better outcomes with deeper architectures.
-It has received growing attention at recent IT conferences, for its effectiveness for training deep networks.
+It has received growing attention at recent times, for its effectiveness for training deep networks.
 ResNet-50 is a 50-layer deep convolutional neural network that is pre-trained on more than one million images from the ImageNet database [1].
 As a result, it has learned rich feature representations for a wide range of images, and can classify images into 1000 object categories.